gabriel-briffe/MountainCircles/README.md

 ### With ```gurumaps: true``` in the yaml config file, it will provide as well:
 - a geojson conversion of the contour lines for all output, in the right CRS for Guru Maps
 - a .mapcss style file of the same name
+- names ending with _airfields also have airfields to display
 - copy the two files (with the same names beyond the extension) on your smartphone, and share them with Guru Maps
 - i also suggest adding "google maps terrain HD" background. --> https://ms.gurumaps.app/ -->share the downloaded file with guru maps